tswidan-purestorage/fio_parser/README.md

 - The impact is that the IOPS log file will have 1 I/O per line, and the all other data points will be based on single I/O, which is not useful.

 **Workflow:**
-- The script will extract the job name, and job type from the log file names, and also look inside each log file to determine if the job was read, write, or delete workload.
+- The script will extract the job names, and log types from the log file names, and also look inside each log file to determine if the job was read, write, or delete workload.
 - Column names are comprised of the job name, job type, and any of "Read", "Write", or "Trim" words, added as a safety in case the job name was not discriptive.
 - When processing log files for fio client/server mode. bandwidth, and IOPS data reporting are the *accumulation* of all fio workers workload.
 Latency data reporting are the *average* of all fio workers workload.